-Dr. Salas-Wright received his PhD in Social Work from the Boston College Graduate School of Social Work in Chestnut Hill, Massachusetts.
+Dr. Salas-Wright received his PhD in Social Work from the Boston College School of Social Work in Chestnut Hill, Massachusetts.
 After his doctoral studies, he completed an NIH (T32) Postdoctoral Fellowship at Brown University’s Center for Alcohol and Addiction Studies (CAAS) and was also a cross-training fellow at Brown University’s Alcohol Research Center on HIV (ARCH).
-In addition to his research training, Dr. Salas-Wright received graduate training as a Clinical Social Worker from the University of Washington School of Social Work and as a Pastoral Minister from the Boston College School of Theology and Ministry.
+He completed a NIDA-funded research training fellowship with the National Hispanic Science Network’s Interdisciplinary Research Training Institute on Hispanic Drug Abuse as well.
+In addition to his research training, Dr. Salas-Wright received graduate training as a Clinical Social Worker from the University of Washington School of Social Work and training from the Boston College School of Theology and Ministry.
 In these capacities, he gained field experience as a mental health counselor, addictions therapist, and hospital chaplain.

 Prior to his graduate training, Dr. Salas-Wright lived and worked in El Salvador, Central America for several years and traveled during that time throughout Central and South America.
-While living in Latin America, he worked in the fields of youth development, addictions treatment, and international higher education.
-Dr. Salas-Wright is currently working to develop preventative interventions for substance use and HIV risk behavior among adolescents residing in high-violence communities in El Salvador and across the Americas.
+During that time, he worked in youth development, addictions treatment, and international higher education.